 Day One: Snowboarding at Kicking HorsE MOUNTAIN

-We started the day with breakfast at Wandering Fern Cafe.
-As an Aussie, I can vouch for their excellent coffee—it really hit the spot, as did the avocado toast.
-After that, we made our way to Kicking Horse Mountain Resort, which is located just 15 minutes from Golden, for a full day of snowboarding.
+Start your day with a coffee from Wandering Fern Cafe, a local gem that knows how to make a great brew.
+And, as an Aussie, I can vouch for this—it really hit the spot, as did the avocado toast.
+After breakfast, make your way to Kicking Horse Mountain Resort, which is located just 15 minutes from Golden, for a full day of snowboarding.
+It’s one of the best spots in the area, with tons of fresh powder and great runs.

-For lunch, we headed to the famous Eagle’s Eye Restaurant—it’s perched at the top of the mountain, and the views are absolutely stunning.
+For lunch, head to the famous Eagle’s Eye Restaurant.
+This restaurant is perched at the top of the mountain, and the views are absolutely stunning.
 It’s a popular spot, so making a reservation is a good idea.

-After a full day of snowboarding, we headed back to Basecamp Lodge to unwind by the fire.
-Later in the evening, we made our way to The Wolf’s Den for dinner.
-The place has a cosy log cabin vibe and a great selection of burgers and other pub style meals.
+After a full day of snowboarding, head back to Basecamp Lodge to unwind in the lobby, by the fire.
+When you’re ready for dinner, head over to The Wolf’s Den.
+This place has a cosy log cabin vibe and a great selection of burgers and other pub style meals.

 Day Two: Exploring Yoho National Park

-We started the day with breakfast at Ethos Coffee, another spot that does great coffee!
+First things first, Coffee!
+Ethos Coffee, is another spot that does great coffee.
 I, of course also had to try the banana bread, which comes topped with granola clusters, espresso butter, and banana brulé.
 Delicious.

-Our first stop in Yoho National Park was the beautiful Emerald Lake.
+Next, make your way to Emerald Lake in Yoho National Park.
 This stunning spot is one of my favourite places.
-I’ve been here in both spring and summer, and I can confidently say it’s beautiful no matter the season.
+I’ve also been here in both spring and summer, and can confidently say it’s beautiful no matter the season.
 For a scenic winter walk, you can follow the trail around the lake.
 If you’re feeling more adventurous, this is also the perfect spot for some cross country skiing.
 The frozen lake itself is breathtaking, with towering peaks surrounding it – It feels like something off of a postcard.

 Afterwards, head to the Mount Burgess Dining Room at Emerald Lake Lodge.
 The walk here is lovely too, as you pass by the charming wooden chalet style cabins that you can stay in along the lake.
 Have lunch here or warm up with a Rocky Mountain Fog cocktail.